-LI-CO zoning will permit the applicant to develop additional uses that are consistent with the adjacent 3M office/industrial campus to the north and east on this 5+ acre undeveloped tract of land that fronts onto a major arterial roadway/ highway (Research Boulevard/U.S. Highway 183 Northbound).
-The applicant will be required to conduct a new TIA or this property at the site plan stage when the land use intensities and the site layout will be known.
+LI-CO zoning will permit the applicant to develop additional uses onhai5+ acre undeveloped tract of land that fronts onto a major arterial roadway/highway (Research Boulevard/U.S. Highway 183 Northbound).
+The applicant will be required to conduct a new TIA at the site plan stage when the land use intensities and the site layout will be known.